 At the adoption stage of journey mapping, your customer has the chance to become a repeat client.

 It’s vital to nurture the relationship and show you care about their business with you; this is your chance to delight the customer by learning more about them and offering them new personalized products, services, or discounts.

 Alternatively, it could improve their already current services to entice them to continue with subscription renewals.

 Transactional businesses will generally keep a thorough profile of each user to match these personalized offers better, whereas a SaaS business will more often send out satisfaction surveys.

-It is important to remember that each of these interactions your customers have with your company, from ads, social media posts, and the onboarding process to referral bonuses, are all touchpoints that help advance users through the customer journey.
+From ads and social media posts to the onboarding process and referral bonuses, these are all touchpoints that help advance users through the customer journey.

 By using the customer journey stages as a framework and Woopra’s customer journey analytics, you can discover which touchpoints are helping move users through the stages or not and make the necessary adjustments.

 What Does the Customer Journey Mean for Businesses?

 Not all customer journeys are the same, which is why every business should take the time to map out the unique steps their customers take.

 Some companies may have multiple buyer personas, which means there could be multiple customer journeys.